hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 But if there is no way to produce human-readable functional analogues, or train the human to successfully solve bat problems, then we have an empirically grounded claim of cognitive incommensurability.
-The heterophenomenological arcade is therefore the testing ground for strong cognitive relativism.
+The heterophenomenological arcade is the testing ground for strong cognitive relativism.

 <!-- If immersion is a recipe for producing *fluency* in being a